All standard terms used in this introductory section are defined below.

 7.10 Fairway is authorised to take any steps which in its sole discretion it thinks fit to protect any business or assets of the Customer and to engage such advisers as it considers in its discretion appropriate and any expenses incurred as a result shall be borne by the Customer.
 Where a business or any interest therein is contained in the assets of the Customer, unless otherwise agreed in writing, Fairway shall not be bound or required to interfere in its management or conduct.

 7.11 To ensure that Fairway is able to carry out the Customer's instructions accurately, to help Fairway to improve its service and in the interests of security, the Fairway Group may monitor and / or record communications including telephone calls and the Customer consents to such monitoring and / or recording.
-Fairway Group's recordings shall be and remain Fairway Group's sole property and Fairway shall have the authority to deliver copies or transcripts of such recordings to any person including court, tribunal, arbitrator or regulatory authority of competent jurisdiction as it sees fit.
+Fairway Group's recordings shall be and will remain Fairway Group's sole property and Fairway shall have the authority to deliver copies or transcripts of such recordings to any person including court, tribunal, arbitrator or regulatory authority of competent jurisdiction as it sees fit.

-8.3.3 any arrangement entered into on behalf of any Serviced Entity; or
+iii. any arrangement entered into on behalf of any Serviced Entity; or,

-8.3.4 the provision of any other services to or in connection with any Serviced Entity,
+iv. the provision of any other services to or in connection with any Serviced Entity.

-Fairway (and any of its agents or delegates) may pay any such benefit obtained (less any agreed fees and proper expenses reasonably incurred in the provision of Services relating to the relevant transaction) to the relevant Serviced Entity.
+Fairway (and any of its agents or delegates) may pay any such benefit obtained (less any agreed fees and proper expenses reasonably incurred in the provision of Services relating to the relevant transaction) to the relevant Serviced Entity, as appropriate.

 8.4 Unless otherwise agreed with the Customer in writing, no member of the Fairway Group (or any of its agents or delegates), is precluded from acting in any transaction or for any other person, customer, company, firm or other entity with which the Customer is associated in any way.